 As much as I can judge, the AI seems very basic.
 Most of its moves are hidden, but I believe that its general strategy is quite simply to move toward you every turn, except for those units holding objectives.
 Once you have broken the core of the German units, you are only fighting Volkstrüm units spawning every turn, and whatever units defend the objective.

 E. Did I make interesting decisions ?

 Yes, every turn.
 Most of these decisions were tactical, of course, but there were some long-term decisions as well : which objectives to prioritize, when to allocate the limited air support resources.

 F. Final rating

-Well designed, but obsolete.
+Obsolete.
 I expected the worst, and ended up pleasantly surprised by the design of this game.
-Sadly, the solid design is pulled down by its lack of replayability, unclear rules but even more by the total absence of graphics or “chrome”.
+Sadly, the solid design is pulled down by its lack of replayability, unclear rules and even more by the total absence of graphics or “chrome”.
 I am the first one to say graphics should not count, but watching the same ASCII screen with the same set of 5 units for two hours is going to turn away even the most committed wargamers when there are dozens of Panzer General clones to play.
 Still, I had two fun hours, and I am looking forward to checking out the rest of Ark Royal Games’ production.